 This isn’t just a feeling.
 Your body’s ability to perform at its peak, known as your VO₂ max, actually drops at altitude because your system can’t absorb as much oxygen.
 This makes intentional recovery strategies absolutely essential for bouncing back.
 On top of that, Colorado’s dry climate pulls moisture from your body faster than you might realize.
 Proper hydration becomes even more critical here, as dehydration can seriously slow down muscle repair.
 When you combine the thin air with the dry climate, you get a unique environment that requires a smarter approach to letting your body heal.

-How High Altitude Affects Your Recovery
+Is High Altitude Sabotaging Your Recovery?

 Ever wonder why you feel extra sore or fatigued after a big hike or ski day in the Rockies?
 It’s not just your imagination.
 Recovering at high altitude is a completely different ballgame because your body is working under a unique set of environmental stressors.
 The main challenge is the thinner air.
 At higher elevations, there’s less oxygen available with every breath you take.